 The Framework also stated that ICANN would defer the corp, home, and mail TLDs indefinitely and would work with other organizations to determine how to handle them long-term.

 A few days after approval of the Framework, ICANN released version 1.1 of the Guide to Name Collision Identification and Mitigation for IT Professionals.
 [99] This new version included the requirements from the Framework, such as the 90-day continuous controlled interruption period.
 A few days after that, ICANN released a Name Collision Occurrence Assessment document for gTLD applicants and registry operators.
 [100] This included details of implementing continuous controlled interruption and responding to requests from ICANN regarding name collision report handling.
 In November 2014, ICANN released Addendum to Name Collision Occurrence Assessment, which pertained to trademark claims.
-[101] ICANN also released a FAQ on the Framework for registries [102] and a FAQ on name collisions for IT professionals [103].[98][104][98][105]
+[101] ICANN also released a Frequently Asked Questions (FAQ) on the Framework for registries [102] and a FAQ on name collisions for IT professionals [103].

+Controlled Interruption for New ccTLDs

+Applicability: Duplicate name collisions, shortened name collisions, search list name collisions, re-registered name collisions

+In February 2014, while the Name Collision Occurrence Management Framework [98] was under development, ICANN released a name collision briefing document that summarized ICANN’s ongoing efforts to address name collisions for new gTLDs.
+[104] Section 4 of the briefing document pointed out the potential relevance of the gTLD name collision work for ccTLDs: “The issue of name collision is not unique of new gTLDs and could present in new ccTLDs too, both ASCII and IDN.
+ICANN is requesting the ccNSO to review the name collision issue and its implications for new ccTLDs.”
+The briefing document also stated the following:

+“Until advice is received from the ccNSO, ICANN plans to send each new ccTLD manager the same kind of interim report that new gTLDs received for the alternate path to delegation.
+It will remain the responsibility of the local Internet Community and the ccTLD manager to either: 1) proceed to delegation while temporarily blocking the SLDs identified in the report; 2) temporarily defer delegation until receipt of their full collision occurrence assessment and implementation of the measures described; or 3) some other course of action determined by the local Internet Community and the ccTLD manager.”

+Shortly after the Name Collision Occurrence Management Framework [98] was approved for new gTLDs, ICANN recommended it also be used for each new ccTLD.
+This included having a continuous controlled interruption period of at least 90 days.
+The same resources ICANN had already made available for name collisions for new gTLDs (as described in Section 3.6.5) were also relevant for new ccTLDs, and people were pointed to those resources for more information.
+[105]

 JAS Global Advisors Phase Two Report

 Applicability: Duplicate name collisions, shortened name collisions, search list name collisions, re-registered name collisions

-Release of JAS Global Advisors’ Phase Two report was delayed because it would have disclosed a vendor security vulnerability.
+Release of JAS Global Advisors’ phase two report was delayed because it would have disclosed a vendor security vulnerability.
 The final report wasn't publicly released until October 2015 [106].
-The first few sections were duplicates of the JAS Global Advisors final Phase 1 report [95], with a few notable changes and additions that reflect events occurring during the delay:
+The first few sections were duplicates of the JAS Global Advisors final phase one report [95], with a few notable changes and additions that reflected events occurring during the delay:

 “…several vendors have…included detection and messaging around the 127.0.53.53 response.
 For example, recent builds of Google’s Chrome browser now include the new error ‘ERR_ICANN_NAME_COLLISION’ which provides specific and richer error messaging to the user over a general connection timeout.”